 Topic: Causes and Consequences of Poverty and Social Disadvantage in Childhood.
-Policy Response: Early Intervention o Date: April 24 o Date: May 1 o Date: May 8
+Policy Response: Early Intervention

 Topic: Causes and Consequences of Poverty and Social Disadvantage in Childhood.
-Policy Response: Education o Deliverable: Paper II Due
+Policy Response: Education o Date: May 6 o Topic: Universal Basic Income: The Future of Social Protection?